aniik8/ML-assessment/README.md

-Great, thank you for providing the information.
-Based on the structure you provided, here's a template for your README.md file:

 ---
 # Machine Learning Journey Assessment

 This repository contains notebooks and projects completed as part of the Machine Learning Journey assessment.
 Below is a brief overview of the contents: